-Any individual may make an anonymous report concerning an act of sexual and gender-based misconduct.
+Any individual may make an anonymous report concerning an act of SGBM.
 An individual may report the incident without disclosing their name, identifying the respondent, or requesting any action.
 Depending on the level of information available about the incident or the individuals involved, however, the ability to respond to an anonymous report may be limited.